Pelosi's coronavirus stimulus includes return of 'Obamaphones,' other unrelated items, GOP says

 The NRCC went on to accuse Pelosi of cramming the bill "full of unrelated liberal goodies, including a return of the 'Obamaphone.'"
 Pelosi, the NRCC said, wants $1 billion "to build on program expanded by President Obama that provides discounted phone service for low-income consumers."

-That was an apparent reference to Title III, Section 301 of the bill, which allocates $1 billion and calls for federal authorities to immediately expand the "emergency lifeline broadband benefit" for every household that contains at least one "qualifying low-income consumer."
+That was an apparent reference to Title III, Section 301 of Pelosi's bill, which allocates $1 billion and calls for federal authorities to immediately expand the "emergency lifeline broadband benefit" for every household that contains at least one "qualifying low-income consumer."

 Title 47, Section 8.1(b) of the Code of Federal Regulations defines "broadband internet access service" as including cell phones, saying it is any "mass-market retail service by wire or radio that provides the capability to transmit data to and receive data from all or substantially all internet endpoints, including any capabilities that are incidental to and enable the operation of the communications service."

-A 2017 report from the Government Accountability Office (GAO) claimed that the "Obamaphone" program, which gave cell phones to poor people, stashed $9 billion in private bank accounts, the Washington Times reported at the time.
+A 2017 report from the Government Accountability Office (GAO) claimed that the "Obamaphone" program, which gave cell phones to poor people, stashed $9 billion in private bank accounts and was "rife with fraud," the Washington Times reported at the time.

 TENSIONS FLARE ON CAPITOL HILL AS STIMULUS BILL GOES UP IN FLAMES

 The program -- officially known as the Lifeline Program and run by the Federal Communications Commission -- predated President Obama but received attention during his time in office when recipients began to associate the free phone with other benefits given to the poor.

-Former Missouri Sen. Claire McCaskill blasted the program for lack of oversight.
+Former Missouri Sen. Claire McCaskill, a Democrat who called for the GAO report, blasted the program for lack of oversight.

+“A complete lack of oversight is causing this program to fail the American taxpayer — everything that could go wrong is going wrong,” McCaskill said.
+“We’re currently letting phone companies cash a government check every month with little more than the honor system to hold them accountable, and that simply can’t continue."

 The GAO report found that about 10.6 million people have an Obamaphone, but 36 percent of them may not qualify.
 The audit also concluded that more than 5,500 people were found to be enrolled for two phones, while the program was paying for about 6,400 phones for persons the government has listed as dead, the paper reported.

 On the Senate floor Monday evening, Republican senators lined up to hammer what they described as Pelosi's pork, and her derailment of their stimulus proposal.

-Senate Republicans and Democrats had a tentative agreement on a bill before Pelosi, arriving back to Capitol Hill from recess, said she would introduce her own legislation.
+Senate Republicans and Democrats had a tentative agreement on a bill before Pelosi, arriving back to Capitol Hill from recess, suddenly said she would introduce her own legislation.

 "Today, 102 Americans died while the Democrats blocked consideration of this bill," Sen. Ted Cruz, R-Texas, said at one point.
 "One Texan died while this chamber decided not to show up for work and do their job."